nandac/letterloom/tests/test-invalid-closing/test.typ

 ///
 /// Test Scenarios:
 /// - Missing closing field (not provided in function call)
-/// - Empty closing field (empty string)
+/// - closing field is empty string
-/// - Empty closing field (empty content block)
+/// - closing field is empty content block
-/// - Incorrect closing type (number instead of string/content)
+/// - closing field has invalid type (number instead of string/content)
 ///
 /// Expected Behavior:
 /// The function should panic with clear error messages indicating the specific